catseye/Chrysoberyl/article/Tools.md

 "Eclectic architectures" is not terribly-well defined, but it includes retrocomputing and esoteric architectures.
-Basically, if you've got an emulator for it and install and support images for it, you might be able to install and outfit and and run a system for it, using Funicular.
+Basically, if you've got an emulator for it and install images for it, you might be able to outfit and run a system for it, using Funicular.

 It replaces [Amiga Gondola][].
 It can handle such OS/emulator combinations as [NetBSD][] under [QEMU][], [FreeDOS][] under [QEMU][],